1910 Walthamstow by-election: Candidates

-The Constituency
+Constituency

 Walthamstow in 1910 was a very different area to when the constituency was created in 1885.
 The expansion of London had transformed it from a rural area of Essex to a mostly urban suburb of the capital.
 Brick-fields and market gardens had been replaced by rows of terraced houses for the 10,000 commuters who travelled each morning on the Great Eastern Railway from Hoe Street station to Liverpool Street station in London.

 Constituency boundaries had not been revised since 1885, so this growth had left Walthamstow's electorate one of the largest in England.
 The number of voters had nearly quadrupled, from 11,233 in 1885 to 39,117 in 1910;

 more people voted for the losing candidate in January 1910 than were on the electoral register in 1892.
 By contrast, the rural Saffron Walden division of Essex had seen its electorate fall slightly below the total of 9,306 who registered in 1885.

 The dominance of commuting voters forced candidates to adopt a different style of campaigning than was usual elsewhere in England.
 In rural areas, candidates held meetings on village greens or at market fairs, while in industrial areas they held midday meetings at factory gates or at the pitheads.
 Neither approach was viable in Walthamstow, where electioneering took place in the evenings after the commuters had returned.

 There remained a few agricultural workers at the Woodford end of the constituency, and some middle-class areas on the borders of Epping Forest, near Leytonstone and Woodford, but the electorate was mostly urban and working class.
 There were some poor districts in Walthamstow, but no slums.
 The working-class voters were well-housed, but mostly lived almost hand-to-mouth.
 House rents were quoted weekly, and most of the furniture was also rented.
 Tenure in these homes appears to have been short: during the by-election campaign, it was reported that 12,000 of the 39,000 voters had moved house since the electoral register was compiled in July 1909.

 The reforms of 1885 had nearly doubled the number of people entitled to vote, but still fell a long way short of universal suffrage.
 Voting was subject to a property qualification which excluded 40% of adult men, and no women were allowed to vote until 1918.

-The issues
+Issues

 The electoral register had not been revised since the general election in January, but the issues had changed.